 When I grew 6, I went to first grade elementary school.
-My parents did not send me to nursing school, because they decided that I had to spend enough time at school.
+My parents did not send me to kindergarten, because they decided that I had to spend enough time at school.
 In first grade I encountered the beginning of something that would become one of the most wonderful blessings in my life as well as one of my greatest challenges!.........Girls!
 I was attracted to those pretty twins sitting at the back of our classroom with about 50 pupils.
 Yes I was one of the "birth-wave" children after the war.
 One day we were playing with marbles on the playground, the twins and me and we forgot time and space; only our presence and the game was our universe.
 After some time one of us noticed the stillness around us.....everyone was gone and we didn't notice it at all.
 So we run inside to receive our 'punishment' laying letters on the right words of a reading shelf.
 I still remember looking back to see the twins crying...so I did too.